codr7/gfoo/README.md

 []
 ```

-Pairs and slices may be used to print several values at once.
+Slices may be used to print several values at once.

 ```
-  say('foo 42,)

-foo42
-[]
   say([1 \n 2 \n 3])

 1